axolotl-ai-cloud/axolotl/examples/dbrx/README.md

 is still a bit buggy and attempting to train a LoRA adapter over those `w1`, `w2` and `v1` layers results in the trainer hanging.

-We recommend using the [`LnL-AI/dbrx-base-converted-v2`](https://huggingface.co/LnL-AI/dbrx-base-converted-v2) model as your base model for the time being.

 ### FSDP
+We've tested using the [`LnL-AI/dbrx-base-converted-v2`](https://huggingface.co/LnL-AI/dbrx-base-converted-v2) model as the base model for FSDP.

 The high memory usage seen w/ FSDP is due to FSDP not supporting 8bit optimizers.

 - 16-bit LoRA w/ FSDP